Lee Magnet High School

 Total Cost: $47,419,546

-Lee Magnet High School, part of the East Baton Rouge Parish Schools system in La., is touted as a school like no other.
+Lee Magnet High School is self-touted as a school like no other.
 From its approach to learning to its collegiate-styled campus, Lee Magnet High School is poised to be both a showpiece for the district and a launch pad for a new generation of thinkers, dreamers, and student entrepreneurs.
-The campus is designed to promote reallife experiences, allowing students to apply classroom lessons in a specialized laboratory within their home Academy.
+The campus is designed to promote real-life experiences, allowing students to apply classroom lessons in a specialized laboratory within their home Academy.
 Lee Magnet High School is not just a facility, it is designed as an experience to inspire learners of all ages.

-The campus encompasses three Academy buildings and a Community Commons building and serves 1,200 students in grades 9-12.
+The campus encompasses three Academy buildings and a Community Commons building.
 The pinnacle of student collaboration and real-life learning is found within the Academy WOW!
-Spaces, where students translate their knowledge by participating in student-driven projects and presentations.
+Spaces, where students translate their knowledge by participating in student driven projects and presentations.
 Instructional spaces feature touch boards, flexible furniture, writable surfaces, and the most up-to-date technology to give students access to the latest learning tools available.